-Scientists Have Discovered Water Clouds Lurking In Jupiter’s Great Red Spot Which Raises Possibility of Life
+Scientists Have Discovered Water Clouds Lurking In Jupiter’s Great Red Spot, Which Raises Possibility Of Life

 In what marks a first in the history of the exploration of Jupiter, scientists have discovered water clouds lurking deep in the planet’s Great Red Spot.
-This storm, which has lasted for centuries, and is more massive than Earth and may hold clues as to how Jupiter developed and if indeed life has ever been present upon it.
+This storm, which has lasted for centuries, and is more massive than Earth, may hold clues as to how Jupiter developed and if indeed life has ever been present upon it.

 According to the Daily Mail, the discovery of water clouds on Jupiter has shown that water is actually even more of a common element on the planet than had been previously thought by scientists.

-As Clemson University astrophysicist Máté Ádámkovics explained, the most recent study on water clouds in Jupiter’s Great Red Spot focuses solely on the spot itself.
+As Clemson University astrophysicist Máté Ádámkovics explained, the most recent study on water clouds in Jupiter’s Great Red Spot focused solely on the spot itself.
 However, once further studies are conducted, scientists should hopefully have a much better idea as to whether these water clouds exist elsewhere on the planet.

 “Our current study focused on the red spot, but future projects will be able to estimate how much water exists on the entire planet.
 And, finally, where there’s the potential for liquid water, the possibility of life cannot be completely ruled out.”

-With regard to life being find inside these water clouds, Ádámkovics remarked that even though “it appears very unlikely, life on Jupiter is not beyond the range of our imaginations.”
+With regard to life being found inside these water clouds, Ádámkovics remarked that even though “it appears very unlikely, life on Jupiter is not beyond the range of our imaginations.”

-The clouds were first discovered by using thermal-sensitive telescopes which were able to detect chemical signatures of water inside.
+The clouds were first discovered by using thermal-sensitive telescopes, which were able to detect chemical signatures of water inside.
 Scientists noted that after analyzing the pressure of the water and then measuring these in combination with carbon monoxide, it was determined that Jupiter most likely contains up to nine times more oxygen even than the sun.

 Scientists have for the first time detected water clouds deep inside the Great Red Spot on Jupiter https://t.co/17LqYuDMbt